MysticBytes786/hyprland-suspend-fix/readme.md

-# This solution aims to resolve the issue, where Hyprland crashes when waking up.
+# This solution aims to resolve the issue where Hyprland crashes when waking up on systems with an NVIDIA GPU

 ### the problem